Covenant Discipleship Groups

 Covenant Discipleship Groups Are...

-• up to 7 persons who meet for one hour each week. • guided by a covenant they write, shaped by the General Rule of Discipleship. • where Christians give a weekly account of how they have witnessed Jesus Christ in the world and followed his teachings, guided by the group’s covenant. • where Christians help one another become more dependable disciples of Jesus Christ. • a proven and effective way of nurturing and identifying leaders in discipleship the church needs to live out its mission with Christ in the world.
+• 6-10 persons who meet for one hour each week. • guided by a covenant they write, shaped by the General Rule of Discipleship. • where Christians give a weekly account of how they have witnessed Jesus Christ in the world and followed his teachings, guided by the group’s covenant. • where Christians help one another become more dependable disciples of Jesus Christ. • a proven and effective way of nurturing and identifying leaders in discipleship the church needs to live out its mission with Christ in the world.

 DISCIPLESHIP IS HOW CHRISTIANS LIVE OUT THE BAPTISMAL COVENANT